 Menu

-The 12-step method is not a therapeutic approach in and of itself, but instead was designed as a peer-support system that promotes abstinence from harmful substances and behaviours.
-The traditional model states that it is run “by addicts, for addicts”, however in modern times many rehabilitation-centres integrate the 12-step approach into their treatment under what is commonly referred to as the “Minnesota Model”.
+The 12-step program is not a therapeutic approach in and of itself, but instead was designed as a peer-support system that promotes abstinence from harmful substances and behaviours.
+The traditional model states that it is run "by addicts, for addicts", however in modern times many rehabilitation-centres integrate the 12-step programme into their treatment under what is commonly referred to as the "Minnesota Model".

 1. Admit that you are powerless over your addiction, and your life has become unmanageable

-2. Believe in a higher power that can restore your sanity and provide strength for recovery
+2. Believe in a higher power (god as we understood) that can restore your sanity and provide strength for recovery

 3. Turn your will and life over to the care of this higher power